weston/Rubiks-Cube-MCMC/README.md

 Eventually I'll make this in C++ for a 3x3, but for now I'll make it in python for a 2x2 to see if it has any promise.
 For this I'll be using David Adams's rubik python library. https://github.com/alotofdavid/rubik

+#How to run:
+In the project directory, invoke "Python RubikMCMC.py" It will generate a scramble for it to solve, and then begin searching for a solution.